Waiting For Soundpool To Load Before Moving On With Application

 This is a bit tricky to solve correctly.
 I handle similar scenario in the following way.
 Structure-wise, it looks like this:

-1. handler is instantiated on the main thread.
+is instantiated on the main thread.handleMessage

-3. A SoundPool is instantiated on the main thread.
+is instantiated on the main thread.
+New thread is started which:

-4.1 Sets up SoundPool.OnLoadCompleteListener which sends the custom notification message using the instantiated handler from the main thread.
+which sends the custom notification message using the instantiated handler from the main thread.4.2 Uses instantiated soundPool to issue async loading of sound samples (

 Then, there is a variable which holds a state of sound samples loading.
 It can have three states: not loading, loading, loaded.